bcgov/databc-web-map-services/README.md

 ## Why are we not posting this issue in the GeoServer Community?

 The quick answer is we are.
-We posted an issue in the GeoServer community - add link to issue.
+We posted an [issue](https://osgeo-org.atlassian.net/browse/GEOS-7369) in the GeoServer community.

 But we really want to get this work done, so we are trying this new pay for pull experiment as a way to sponsor a developer to do the work.